-In Arkansas these birds can be found everywhere.
-Pigeons can be found in cities, farms and certain agricultural businesses.
+In New Mexico these birds can be found in urban and suburban areas.
+Pigeons are commonly found near cities, grain elevators, farms, parks, and certain agricultural businesses.

 Habitat: Pigeons prefer domestic environments such as town and city parks, buildings, and bridges.
 However, they can also be found near grain elevators, feed mills, and farmyards.